Carlos-gitjub/PasswordManager/README.md

 # password-manager-Python-MySQL-
-python script for managing and accesing passwords for different services
+Script with python for managing and accesing passwords for different services.